-Ensemble Studio Theatre Closes Patrick Link's HEADSTRONG World Premiere Tonight, 5/13
+Ensemble Studio Theatre Tackles Brain Damage in Patrick Link's HEADSTRONG World Premiere, 4/29-5/13

 The World Premiere production of playwright Patrick Link's Headstrong, directed by William Carden, tackles the subject of football-related brain damage.
-It runs through tonight, May 13, at the Ensemble Studio Theatre at 549 West 52nd Street.
+It opens April 29 at the Ensemble Studio Theatre at 549 West 52nd Street.

-The Ensemble Studio Theatre/Alfred P. Sloan Project for New Plays on Science and Technology tackles Post-Concussion Syndrome in the world premiere of Headstrong.
-The play is directed by Ensemble Studio Theatre Artistic Director William Carden, begins previews April 18 for an opening April 29 at The Ensemble Studio Theatre.
+The Ensemble Studio Theatre/Alfred P. Sloan Project for New Plays on Science and Technology will tackle Post-Concussion Syndrome when it presents the world premiere of Headstrong.
+The play, directed by Ensemble Studio Theatre Artistic Director William Carden, begins previews April 18 for an opening April 29 at The Ensemble Studio Theatre.

 Headstrong is the story of a long-retired NFL linebacker who played with the greats and tackled them to the ground.
 When his son-in-law, a Pro Bowler himself, dies under strange circumstances, he and his widowed daughter struggle with their own culpability, and whether the brain trauma he suffered in life was the price of football greatness.